Apr 20, 2023

 Photo by Josh Rose

-Created and directed by Bobbi Jene Smith
+Directed by Bobbi Jene Smith

 Performed by Mikael Darmanie, Julia Eichten, Vinson Fraley, Jonathan Fredrickson, Keir GoGwilt, Coleman Itzkoff, Jesse Kovarsky, Yiannis Logothetis, Or Schraiber, Bobbi Jene Smith, Mouna Soualem, and Stephanie Troyak